Author

 - An Illustrated Guide to Playing Guitar Like a Lazy Person — A tonal oddity: humorous, self-aware, illustrated.
 Leung weaponizes laziness as a pose while sneaking in genuine guitar pedagogy.

-- The Breast Police — Post-Super Bowl reaction essay attacking censorship hysteria with characteristic vulgarity.
-Brief, acerbic, one of his few pure hot takes.
+- The Breast Police — Post–Super Bowl reaction essay attacking censorship hysteria.
+One of his few pure hot takes.

-Melody emerges as Leung's core value — he returns obsessively to whether pop music retains genuine emotional peaks.
-He distrusts both prog-ambient boredom and manufactured pop, but grants exceptions to artists (Coldplay, Beth Orton, The New Pornographers, Muse) who blend accessibility and ambition.
+Melody is Leung's core value — he returns obsessively to whether pop music retains genuine emotional peaks.
+He distrusts both prog-ambient boredom (the Tristeza review's "shitty sleep music") and manufactured pop (the N'SYNC numbers vs. the Bible), but grants exceptions to artists (Coldplay, Beth Orton, Catatonia, Muse, The New Pornographers) who blend accessibility and ambition.
 Beneath the crude humor lies a moralist concerned with authenticity, representation, and whether commercial culture permits genuine voice.
+The closing op-eds aren't a swerve — they're the same argument scaled up: keep your hands off the things that bring people pleasure unless you can show real harm.

 Every post